woile/woile.github.io/es/posts/web-app-with-template-in-rust/index.md

 This way, our fictional user service, can take this template, fetch the users, and passing through the template, render the list of users.

-Why are templates a monstrosity?
-Well because, most of the time, the tooling around them is not good, and you don't get an error until you actually try to render them.
+Templates can be a monstrosity.Because, most of the time, the tooling around them is not good, and you don't get an error until you actually try to render them.
 If you use Kubernetes, its famous package manager "Helm", uses templates on top of YAML.
-YAML is already a [controversial language](https://noyaml.com/), but add a template layer on top and it becomes incredibly hard to read and maintain.
+YAML is already a [controversial language](https://noyaml.com/), but add a template layer on top and it can becomes incredibly hard to read and maintain.
+Spite of this, they are still **convenient**.

 ## Axum with templates